 However .Net framework only runs on the windows platform, which it was built for.
-You cannot use .Net framework outside of the windows platform.
+You cannot use the .Net framework outside of the Windows platform.
 It used to be strongly tied to Microsoft products such as the use of IIS for hosting web applications.

 These days .Net Framework is still used to create web applications but .Net core has become an alternative.
 However .Net framework is required if you wish to develop WPF, Win forms or apps for windows.